DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 ### Communication with the Datadog Node Agent.

 For the Datadog Cluster Agent to communicate with the Node Agent, you need to share an authentication token between the two agents.
-The Token needs to be longer than 32 characters and should only have upper case or lower case letters and numbers.
+The token needs to be longer than 32 characters and should only have upper case or lower case letters and numbers.
 You can pass the token as an environment variable: `DD_CLUSTER_AGENT_AUTH_TOKEN`.

 ### Enabling Features